Bruce Power: Bruce A Restart

-During its peak, the Bruce A Restart project was named the largest infrastructure project in Canada, and it was widely considered as one of the most complex engineering challenges Ontario has ever seen.
+During its peak, the Bruce A Restart project was named the largest infrastructure project in Canada, and it was widely considered one of the most complex engineering challenges Ontario has ever seen.

 Safety was also a key component of the Restart initiative for both Bruce Power and its contractors.
 The project marked an astounding 24 million hours worked without a single acute lost-time injury.
 For a project this significant, this was a remarkable landmark for the entire industry.

-In October 2012, Bruce Power returned Units 1 and 2 to commercial operation just weeks after synchronizing to Ontario's electricity grid for the first time since 1997 and 1995 respectively.
+In October 2012, Bruce Power returned Units 1 and 2 to commercial operation just weeks after synchronizing to Ontario's electricity grid for the first time since 1997 and 1995, respectively.

 On 3 December 2015, Bruce Power president/CEO Duncan Hawthorne announced that it would spend $13 billion for a major overhaul of six of its Lake Huron reactors, starting in 2020.
 This is a postponement of a project initially planned for 2016; the change was made because the reactors should not require major work as soon as 2016.
 Bruce Power will assume any risk of financial overruns.
 The Ontario government was pleased with that news because the province would not be assuming any financial risk.
 However, the agreement will require Ontario to pay a higher price for electricity produced by Bruce Power.
 Naturally, the massive project will provide other benefits.
 "The agreement makes 23,000 jobs possible and supports an estimated $6.3 billion in annual, local economic development," said Energy Minister Bob Chiarelli.

 Bruce Power Alberta

 In 2008, Bruce Power applied for a licence to build a nuclear power plant at Cardinal Lake.
-Chief Executive Officer Duncan Hawthorne travelled to Peace River, Manning and Grimshaw, Alberta to personally inform the communities that Bruce Power had initiated a process to consider building western Canada's first nuclear power plant.
+Chief Executive Officer Duncan Hawthorne travelled to Peace River, Manning, and Grimshaw, Alberta, to personally inform the communities that Bruce Power had initiated a process to consider building western Canada's first nuclear power plant.

 Through an application filed with the Canadian Nuclear Safety Commission, Bruce Power sought approval to prepare a site that could generate 4,000 MW of electricity from two to four reactors that would not produce greenhouse gases or air pollutants.
 As concerns over climate change continue to grow, the proposal could have seen the first unit ready as early as 2017, pending the successful completion of a full Environmental Assessment (EA) and consultations with the local communities.

-As part of the decision-making process, open houses, workshops and community meetings were held and regular newsletters issued to update residents and seek their input across Alberta.
+As part of the decision-making process, open houses, workshops, and community meetings were held, and regular newsletters were issued to update residents and seek their input across Alberta.

 Late in 2011, Bruce Power announced it had decided against advancing the proposal.